ubigby/passwd/README.md

 ## Dependencies

-- All commands depends on the tables existing, you can create the tables with create_tables script.
+- All commands depend on the tables existing, you can create the tables with create_tables script.

 ## Completed
 - users.db user database